infochimps-sales/smart-maintenance-demo/README.md

 This demo calculates the operational history of 200 simulated motors over time.
 Initially these motors are evolved using a _run-to-fail_ maintenance strategy, and the motor data collected then is shown below.
-Each motor has two knobs, Pressure (P) and Temperature (T), and motors having (P,T) settings in the interval 40 < P < 60 and T < 100 are by design longest lived, while motors having P,T setting further from the sweet spot at P~50 and T<100 are progressively shorter lived.
-This trend is also indicated by the size of the crosses in the following scatterplot, which shows how engine lifetime varies with (P,T).
+Each motor has two knobs, Pressure (P) and Temperature (T), and motors having P,T settings in the interval 40 < P < 60 and T < 100 are by design longest lived, while motors having P,T setting further from the sweet spot at P~50 and T<100 are progressively shorter lived.
+This trend is also indicated by the size of the crosses in the following scatterplot, which shows how engine lifetime varies with P,T.

 ![](https://github.com/infochimps-sales/smart-maintenance-demo/blob/master/slides/decision_surface.png)

-All plots in this demo's dashboard (which you browse at http://cdh-foyer.platform.infochimps:12321/dashboard.html) are interactive, click-drag to zoom on a selection, and mouse-over individual data to see their their values.
+All plots in this demo's dashboard (which you browse at http://cdh-foyer.platform.infochimps:12321/dashboard.html) are interactive; click-drag to zoom in on a region, and mouse-over individual data to see their their values.

 The demo evolves these motors in run-to-fail mode until time t=200, and then (just for kicks)